Indian Super League: Stadiums

 Since the competition began in 2014, there have been a variety of stadiums used to host matches.
-Two stadiums, the DY Patil Stadium in Navi Mumbai and the Jawaharlal Nehru Stadium in Kochi, are mainly used as cricket stadiums.
-Three other stadiums are athletic stadiums which are primarily used to host football matches in the I-League: the Fatorda Stadium in Goa, the Vivekananda Yuba Bharati Krirangan (VYBK) (commonly known as Salt Lake Stadium) in Kolkata, and the Balewadi Stadium in Pune.
-Three other venues were used which do not primarily host top-tier professional football: the Indira Gandhi Athletic Stadium in Guwahati, the Jawaharlal Nehru Stadium (Chennai) in Chennai, and the Jawaharlal Nehru Stadium (Delhi) in Delhi.
+DY Patil Stadium in Navi Mumbai and Jawaharlal Nehru Stadium are mainly used as cricket venues.
+The other stadiums were athletic (Fatorda Stadium, Vivekananda Yuba Bharati Krirangan (VYBK), Indira Gandhi Athletic Stadium in Guwahati, Jawaharlal Nehru Stadium (Chennai), Jawaharlal Nehru Stadium (Delhi)).

-For the 2016 season, two new stadiums were used in the competition, the Mumbai Football Arena in Mumbai and the Rabindra Sarobar Stadium in Kolkata.
-The Mumbai Football Arena replaced the DY Patil Stadium for Mumbai City.
-ATK moved to the Rabindra Sarobar Stadium when the VYBK was being renovated for the 2017 FIFA U-17 World Cup.
+For the 2016 season, two new stadiums were used in the competition, Mumbai Football Arena and Rabindra Sarobar Stadium.
+Mumbai Football Arena replaced DY Patil Stadium.
+ATK moved to Rabindra Sarobar Stadium when VYBK was being renovated for the 2017 FIFA U-17 World Cup.

-For the 2017–18 season, ATK returned to the VYBK while the addition of Bengaluru and Jamshedpur added two new stadiums to the competition.
-Bengaluru would host matches at the Sree Kanteerava Stadium while Jamshedpur would play at the JRD Tata Sports Complex.
-Currently Jamshedpur is the only team to play at a self-owned stadium, although East Bengal, Mohammedan and Mohun Bagan have their respective self-owned stadiums – East Bengal Ground, Mohammedan Sporting Ground and Mohun Bagan Ground respectively, they both prefer to use the VYBK to host matches.
-Mohammedan plays non-Derby matches at Kishore Bharati Krirangan.
+For the 2017–18 season, addition of Bengaluru and Jamshedpur added two new stadiums to the competition.
+Bengaluru would host matches at Sree Kanteerava Stadium while Jamshedpur would play at JRD Tata Sports Complex.
+Although Kolkata clus have East Bengal Ground, Mohammedan Sporting Ground and Mohun Bagan Ground respectively, they prefer to use VYBK.
+Mohammedan plays non-derby matches at Kishore Bharati Krirangan.